dubo-dubon-duponey/docker-roon/README.md

 # What

-This is a RoonBridge container for armv7.
+This is a RoonBridge container for armv7, based on debian:stretch-slim

 ## Run